-As with the cost of attendance, you will need to use a prorated EFC if the student's period of enrollment is going to be shorter than nine months.
+As with the Cost of Attendance, you will need to use a prorated EFC if the student's period of enrollment is going to be shorter than nine months.
 Prorated EFC figures are calculated by the ED application processing system, and provided to your school as a part of the ISIR.

-Estimated Financial Assistance
+Estimated Financial Assistance (EFA)

-The student's estimated financial assistance is the amount of aid he or she will receive for the enrollment period covered by the loan.
-The Pell Grant and most other sources of state, federal, private, and institutional financial aid are considered part of the expected financial assistance that reduces the student's overall financial need.
-When certifying a loan, you have to subtract the student's expected financial assistance from the cost of attendance, regardless of whether the loan is subsidized or unsubsidized.
+The student's expected financial assistance is the amount of aid he or she will receive for the enrollment period covered by the loan.
+The Pell Grant and most other sources of state, federal, private, and institutional financial aid are considered part of the EFA that reduces the student's overall financial need.
+When certifying a loan, you have to subtract the student's EFA from the cost of attendance, regardless of whether the loan is subsidized or unsubsidized.

 Most forms of aid are easy to recognize, usually taking the form of scholarships, grants, loans, or work that is awarded on the basis of postsecondary enrollment.
-But there are two notable government
+But there are two notable government programs that are treated a little differently.
+Montgomery GI Bill